na-na-hi/renget/archive/LiminalCrossroads1.md

 Bill chastises himself inwardly for not coming to the obvious conclusion about the creature first.

 "Yes...
-I-I think so...", Bill informs as he raises one of his... hands and inspects it.
+I-I think so..."
+Bill informs as he raises one of his... hands and inspects it.
 He inspects it as though looking at it any harder would make his fingers feel any less alien.

 The former humans leave each other to their own devices to realize their bizarre fate.
 For what feels like an eternity, no one utters a single word.